 How much your H1B visa health insurance will cover depends on the plan you choose:

 - Long-term or domestic health insurance usually offers a broader range of coverage, including pre-existing conditions and maternity.
 That’s because these plans have to satisfy the requirements of the ACA.

 - Short-term private health insurance coverage varies depending on the company or the specific insurance policy.
 All health insurance companies cover things like doctor’s visits, hospitalization, emergency services, surgery, etc. But pre-existing conditions or maternity coverage are rarely included in these plans, although some offer health insurance for the acute onset of a pre-existing condition.

 You can buy health H1B insurance at the Marketplace (if you qualify for the ACA) or through private companies.
 If you are looking for a short-term H1B health insurance plan, then you can visit websites such as Insubuy, which allow you to compare different types of health insurance plans before making a decision.

 Comparing different health insurance policies is important because not all of them offer the same coverage.
 So, it goes without saying that plans with better and longer coverage will cost more.

 Don’t go for the cheapest plan you can find, because those plans usually cover only a small portion of your medical expenses.
 So, if yourH1B health insurance policy claims they will cover $5,000 per accident/illness, but you have a $40,000 medical bill, you will have to pay the rest out of your own pocket.

-You can find the best health insurance plans for H1B visa holders at comparison marketplaces like Insubuy which offers you the chance to compare different types of health insurance plans.
+You can find the best health insurance plans for H1B visa holders at comparison marketplaces.
+Insubuy offers you the chance to compare different types of health insurance plans.
 You get to read each different policy carefully before settling on the one which best suits your needs.